 Many Canadians are drawn to the November 11th Remembrance Day Ceremonies held at the National War Memorial to pay tribute to those who have fought and given their lives in the service of our great country.
 There are also a number of lesser known Canadian war memorials throughout the capital commemorating groups within the Canadian military, or specific struggles in which Canadian soldiers have served.
 The following bike tour visits these memorials, starting from the National War Memorial and ending at the National Military Cemetery.
-UPDATE -November 2017 – There are two detours from the original route, identified as orange lines on the map below..
+UPDATE -November 2017 – There is one detour from the original route, identified as the orange line on the map below..

 The National War Memorial was unveiled in 1939 to commemorate those who served in the armed forces during World War 1.
 Subsequently it has come to symbolize the sacrifice of all Canadian Armed Forces in times of war.

 Immediately in front of the Memorial is the Tomb of the Unknown Soldier.
 This tomb contains the remains of an unidentified Canadian soldier who died near Vimy Ridge during the First World War and represents the many Canadian soldiers who have no known grave.

 There are bronze panels on the east and west sides of the War Memorial that describe the significance of the Tomb of the Unknown Soldier and the main sculpture – The Response.

 Leaving the War Memorial, Head down to the Rideau Canal behind the National Arts Centre, which is presently under renovation.
 There are two very short flights of steps just before reaching the walkway path along the canal that have troughs to push your bike.
 Head south along the canal for a short distance until you are past the National Arts Centre and have crossed under the Mackenzie King Bridge and turn in to Confederation Park to where the South African War Memorial is located.

 Continue through the park to the sidewalk along Elgin Street where one can see the National Aboriginal Veterans Monument.